 That being said, I am concerned that major changes being discussed by our political leaders in Washington could upset our current, successful patent system and impact the ability for us as healthcare providers to continually access the most advanced tools and technology and ultimately improve our care - care that can often mean the difference between life and death.
-Vermont Senator Patrick Leahy holds a key spot in the patent reform discussion in that he is the Senate's most senior member and is also chair of the Judiciary Committee.

 Anything that is ultimately approved by Congress must pass through his committee.
 His position provides Vermonters a unique opportunity to bring their desires and concerns around patent reform right to the top of the food chain.

 There has been much talk lately about the need for patent system changes to combat fraudulent patent infringement claims that are currently creating problems for companies big and small both here in Vermont and across the United States.